nus-cs2103/website-base/admin/lectures.md

 <box type="info"  header="A caveat about your expectations from the lecture" tags="m--cs2103" light>

 In a traditional course, the lecture is the _primary_ means of content delivery.
-However, {{ module_pair }} is delivered in the _blended learning_ mode, and hence, the contents are delivered primarily via the online textbook and pre-recorded videos that you can consume at your own pace.
+However, {{ course_pair }} is delivered in the _blended learning_ mode, and hence, the contents are delivered primarily via the online textbook and pre-recorded videos that you can consume at your own pace.

 Hence, ==the lecture is only a _complementary_ component== that aims to,
 * **recap** the past week, clarify common doubts
 * **preview** the next week
 * **motivate** you to tackle the weekly tasks coming up
-* **contextualize** various 'moving parts' of the module and keep you anchored to the 'big picture'
+* **contextualize** various 'moving parts' of the course and keep you anchored to the 'big picture'

 Given that lectures are complementary, you can speed-watch the recording to save time (instead of attending the live lecture) or skip them altogether (if you are already saturated by the rest of the course activities).
 </box>